 - Map Coordinates – map coordinate system for the current project

-While the ribbon menu is the primary access point for the program commands, many commands are also available from context menus that are displayed when you right-click on the Map Data Layers panel or on the Map View.
+While the ribbon menu is the primary access point for program commands, many commands are also accessible from context menus that are displayed when you right-click on the Map Data Layers panel or on the Map View.

-The contents of the displayed context menu changes based upon what the user is pointing at or if a command is already active.
+The contents of the displayed context menu change based on what the user is pointing at or whether a command is already active.

 Map Data Layers Panel

 The Map Data Layers panel lists all the layers in the Map View and shows the features in each layer.
 The Map Data Layers panel helps you manage the display order of map layers and symbol assignment, as well as set the display and other properties of each layer.